blcxtranslations/blcx/_translated/chapter-0032.md

 Although they have only known eachother for a short while, but Lin Xuan had already seen through Li Hai's character.
 This guy is one of those that could not keep anything to himself, and as long as one casually brought a point, then he would continue to talk about that point.

 Unsurprisingly, the more Li Hai talked, the more excited he got.
 The one called Chen Feng tried many times but could not even get a word in edgewise.
-看着两人抢着说话，
-将情报透露给自己，
-林轩暗暗好笑，
-神色自若的听他们介绍。
+Seeing these two fighting to talk over eachother, trying to be then one to give the information, Lin Xuan secretly smiled, and listened on unperturbed.

 The treasures trade fair, to put it bluntly, was very simple.
 Since the Soaring Cloud sect was disbanding, and all the members were crippling their cultivations to become mortals, then all the techniques, spirit stones, spirit tools, seals, and other important treasures for cultivators, were useless to them and would all be sold off.